 a.
 Trailers must be roadworthy and comply with all appropriate state and local vehicle requirements.
-Trailers which are rusted, have peeling paint or are otherwise in need of repair will not be allowed on Installation property.
-Trailers must present a clean and neat exterior appearance and be in a state of good repair.
+Trailers which are rusted, have peeling paint or are otherwise in need of repair will not be allowed on b.

-b.
 Maintain the temporary facilities.
 Failure to do so will be sufficient reason to require their removal at the Contractor's expense.